WTII Records: 2007–2010

-During this time period the label's musical focus and roster continued to diversify; however the emphasis remained on developing new artists.
+During this time period, the label's musical focus and roster continued to diversify; however the emphasis remained on developing new artists.
 In 2007 the label included electronic rock in their music with the signing of New York-based band The Qualia.
-They also released the third and final single from Stromkern's Light it Up album.
+They also released the third and final single from Stromkern's Light It Up album.

-In 2008 the label released albums from State of the Union and Monstrum Sepsis.
+In 2008, the label released albums from State of the Union and Monstrum Sepsis.
 They also signed electro/alternative act The Thought Criminals.
 Towards the end of 2008, the band The Gothsicles was signed.
-In 2009, the label signed and released a greatest hits collection from industrial band Dessau, released a single from The Thought Criminals and signed gothic band Attrition.
+In 2009, the label signed and released a greatest hits collection from industrial band Dessau, released a single from The Thought Criminals, and signed gothic band Attrition.

-In 2010 the label added another new artist, Cold wave (music) band Am.Psych.
+In 2010, the label added another new artist, the cold wave band Am.Psych.
 They also released sophomore albums from The Qualia and Trigger10d.

 At the end of 2010, WTII's success caught the attention of members from Nail Distribution.
 The label began negotiating a deal that would provide full distribution coverage across North America.
-In December 2010 an agreement was reached between the two parties.
+In December 2010, an agreement was reached between the two parties.
 This international agreement was a notable step forward for the label.
 This increase in success allowed the label to begin focusing on artist promotion and development.